Vertex algebra of extended operators in 4d N=2 superconformal field theories: Twisted Schur descent

 Denote by $\bm_\pm$ the fermionic subalgebras satisfying $\TT_\pm\circ\bm_\pm = \fm_\pm$.
 These algebras are nilpotent,

 (signs correlated), generalizing \eqref{DA4}.
 An immediate consequence is that

 which follows from the definition of descent \eqref{GD3}.

-Assume we have a descent operator $\cfE$ in both $\TT_\pm$ cohomologies and satisfying \eqref{E1}.
-We will show that the most general $\TT_+$ descent operation acting on $\cfE$ produces a new operator, $\bD^X [\cfE]$ as in \eqref{GD3}, which is also in both $\TT_\pm$ cohomologies and also satisfies \eqref{E1}.
+Assume we have an operator $\cfE$ satisfying \eqref{induction}.
+We will show that the most general $\TT_+$ descent operation acting on $\cfE$ produces a new operator, $\bD^X [\cfE]$ as in \eqref{GD3}, which satisfies \eqref{E1}, and therefore also satisfies the induction hypothesis \eqref{induction}.
 (The same argument works for $\TT_-$ descent.)
 We can choose as the descent generator $X$ any real $\TT_+$-exact generator, which, up to an overall irrelevant rescaling, therefore has one of the three possible forms $\cZ$, $\cZ+N_+$, or $N_+$, for some non-zero $N_+\in\fm_+$.
 First,

 where we used \eqref{DA3}, the induction hypotheses \eqref{E1}, and that $\cfE$ is $\TT_-$-closed.
 So descent by $\cZ$ gives zero.
 Next,

 using that $e^{\a(\cZ+N_+)}=e^{yN_+}e^{\a\cZ}$ with $y=e^\a-1$ which follows from $\cZ\circ N_+=N_+$, and we also used that $e^{-yN_+}\circ\TT_-=\TT_-+y\n_+$ which follows from $\TT_-\circ N_+=\n_+$ and $\n_+\circ N_+=0$.
 The final expression in \eqref{Z+Ndesc} is like $N_+$ descent except with a boundary at finite points in space-time.
 We therefore expect it not to be $\TT_+$-closed.
 Indeed, by the same argument as in \eqref{GD4}, $\TT_+ \circ \bD^{\cZ+N_+}[\cfE] = e^{yN_+}\circ\cfE |^{y=\infty}_{y=-1} \neq 0$.
 So descent by $\cZ+N_+$ fails to give an operator in cohomology.